The O. J. Simpson Story

 The O. J. Simpson Story is a 1995 American drama film directed by Jerrold Freedman and written by Stephen Harrigan.
 It stars Bobby Hosea, Jessica Tuck, David Roberson, James Handy, Kimberly Russell and Harvey Jason.
 It premiered on Fox on January 31, 1995.

 Plot

-O.J.
-Simpson's ex-wife Nicole Brown is found murdered along with younger man Ron Goldman, outside Nicole's Brentwood townhouse.
+O. J. Simpson's ex-wife Nicole Brown is found murdered along with her friend Ron Goldman, outside Brown's Brentwood townhouse.
 Simpson is brought to the police station as a suspect.
-Over the course of the film, numerous flashbacks dramatize various events in Simpson's life, from his first meeting with Nicole in 1977, to growing up in San Francisco in the 1960s, to O.J. and Nicole's romance and marriage in 1985.
-The pair gradually descend into domestic squabbles over Simpson's selfish and controlling behavior, with Nicole suffering depression and drug use.
+As he struggles with police interrogation and the focus of the media, Simpson's life unfolds via flashbacks, from his first meeting with Brown in 1977, to growing up in San Francisco in the 1960s, to Simpson's and Brown's romance and marriage in 1985.
+The pair gradually descend into domestic squabbles over Simpson's selfish and controlling behavior, with Brown suffering depression and drug use.
+Aspects of Simpson’s life are shown, 1964, 1970, 1975, 1979, 1985 and 1989.

-Following the murders (which are never shown on-camera), Simpson panics and flees with a friend, filmed by media as the infamous 'Bronco chase' and resulting in Simpson's arrest as a suspect.
+Charged with the murders, Simpson panics and flees with his friend A. C. Cowlings, finding himself flashing back to a childhood meeting with baseball great Willie Mays.
+The Bronco chase is filmed by media.
+Simpson ultimately turns himself in, as his life of his prime flashes before his eyes; his friends, children, fame, and Brown.